Skip to content

 Using Docker Compose

 The following compose recipe provides a functional starting point for building a scalable API deployment.
-Application dependencies are defined as separate services and settings values are configured using environmental variables in various .env files.
+Application dependencies are defined as separate services and setting values are configured using environment variables in various .env files.

 version: "3.7"